-Unseen pictures from inside Hitler’s Berghof ruins
+Unseen pictures from Hitler's Berghof in ruins Argunners

 The Berghof began as a much smaller chalet called Haus Wachenfeld, a holiday home built during the first World War by Kommerzienrat Otto Winter, a businessman from Buxtehude.
 This was located near the Platterhof, the former Pension Moritz where Hitler had stayed in 1922–23.
 In 1928, Winter’s widow rented Haus Wachenfeld to Hitler and his half-sister Angela came to live there as housekeeper, although she left soon after her daughter Geli’s 1931 death in Hitler’s Munich apartment.
 By 1933 Hitler had purchased Haus Wachenfeld with funds he received from the sale of his political manifesto Mein Kampf.